-A wood router is a very versatile power tool for applying basic or complex edge profiles on a piece of stock (i.e., board).
+A wood router is a very versatile power tool for applying basic or complex edge profiles on a piece of stock (e.g., board).
 However, a router can do a lot more than that.
 With some practice, the router can be used to perform a wide variety of woodworking tasks that might otherwise be done by hand.

 If you're just a beginner woodworker getting started in your craft and don't have much experience with safely using either a stationary or plunge router, this is a great place to start.